MochengCK/LinkCore-Download-Manager/README.md

 - Join our community for discussions and support
 ## 📄 License

-LinkCore Download Manager is licensed under the [MIT License](LICENSE).
+LinkCore Download Manager is licensed under the [GPL License](LICENSE).